 You’ll see an image of the bread for the recipe followed by a detailed description.
 As you swipe or scroll down you’ll see recipe settings, dough making stages and at the end reminder alarms.
 Lets work our way down the screen.

 Each recipe has settings, specific for it, to tell Bread Boss how large you want to make your bread (Unit size) and how many units or loaves you want to make (Number of units).
 These are used to calculate how much flour you’ll need and will affect all the dough stages.

 If you only have a certain amount of flour then you can enter that in the Total flour field and Bread Boss will adjust the Unit size to best achieve the Number of units you’d like to make.

 Required starter shows the amount Bread Boss has calculated that you’ll need to make the desired Number of units at Unit size.
 If you click on the Required starter link you will be taken to a web page showing how to make your starter from scratch, using wild natural yeasts and micro flora.

 Available starter allows you to tell Bread Boss that you have less starter than is required.
 Bread Boss will use the amount you have and insert an additional dough stage into the recipe.
 This will increase your starter to the required amount.

 The final setting is the Variation.
 Recipes can have variations designed into them to cater for different climatic conditions under which the bread is made, or for alternate ingredients.
-The supplied recipes have variations that work best for summer and winter conditions.
+Most of the supplied recipes have a summer and winter variation as well as a quick variation that allows you to make the bread over two days by not retarding the dough in the fridge overnight.
 You’ll have to experiment to find what works best in your part of the world.

 Following the recipe settings you’ll find a set of soaker and dough stages presented in the order in which they should be made.
 The following types of stages will be present: